Over 121 Places in Ohio Ban Legal Cannabis — Here’s What You Need to Know

 Beyond the Buzz: Who’s Banning Weed—And Why?

-This isn’t limited to small towns.
-Here are some of the mix:
+This issue isn’t limited to small towns.
+Here are some of the areas involved:

-Their reasons range from “need to study impacts” to “protect community values,” masking stigma under public-safety talk.
+Their reasons range from “need to study impacts” to “protect community values,” often masking stigma under public-safety concerns.

 Why This Should Matter to You

-Ohioans voted 57 percent in favor.
-These local bans erase that.
+Ohioans voted 57 percent in favor of legalization.
+These local bans erase that progress.

-Residents in banned zones must drive far for legal access.
+Residents in banned zones must drive far for legal access, which is inconvenient and unfair.

-No dispensaries, no jobs, no new tax revenue per adult-use 10 percent tax.
+Without dispensaries, there are no jobs and no new tax revenue from the adult-use 10 percent tax.

 Mastermind’s Take

-We won legalization—but now access depends on zip codes and local boards.
-That’s not legalization.
-That’s bureaucracy with backward priorities.
-Towns that allow alcohol outlets and liquor ads acting like weed is a crisis—that’s hypocrisy.
+We won legalization, but now access depends on zip codes and local boards.
+That’s not true legalization.
+It’s bureaucracy with backward priorities.
+Towns that allow alcohol outlets and liquor ads act like cannabis is a crisis—that’s hypocrisy.

 The Final Blaze